tungvoduc/DTPagerController/README.md

 ```

+### Custom segmented control
-From version 2.0.0, DTPagerController supports custom segmented control.
-Therefore, instead of using default DTSegmentedControl, you can provide your own SegmentedControl or a 3rd-party SegmentedControl available out there.
-All you have to do is making your custom SegmentedControl conform DTSegmentedControlProtocol.
-For example, as shown in sample project, HMSegmentedControl is made to conform DTSegmentedControlProtocol by using extension:
+From version **2.0.0**, DTPagerController supports custom segmented control.
+Therefore, instead of using default **DTSegmentedControl**, you can provide your own segmented control or any 3rd-party segmented control libraries available out there.
+All you have to do is making your custom UIControl conform **DTSegmentedControlProtocol**.
+For example, as shown in sample project, **HMSegmentedControl** is made to conform **DTSegmentedControlProtocol** by using extension:

 ```swift